stevegrubb/fapolicyd-extras/performance/README.md

 openssl-libs-debuginfo libattr-debuginfo file-debuginfo --skip-unavailable
 ```

 For security purposes, fapolicyd's intenal library is built for static linking.
 So, to run this test suite, it needs to find an unlinked copy of that library.
-It doesn't matter if it was an srpm or built from a freshly cloned github repo.
+It doesn't matter if the source code is from an srpm or built from a freshly cloned github repo.
 Adjust the path in the Makefile so that it can find the freshly built fapolicyd.
 The first fix is to point the includes (-I) to the fapolicyd header files.
 There are 2 sets, the config.h file which is in the top most directory and then the library headers.
 The second fix is to point the linker to the fapolicyd library (-L).
 For this example, we will assume the user is in a "build" account.
 Adjust accordingly.

 ```
 vi Makefile